Galactic Prey: Background

 Deron Miller was originally inspired to produce another Foreign Objects album after being contacted by a Canadian songwriter and producer called Jon Masi, who was a fan of the group.
 Masi sent Miller a number of pieces of music, which the band's frontman said he "loved".
 The duo's idea was to collaborate on the writing and production of songs on the album, with Masi composing much of the music and Miller writing all of the lyrics.
 In an interview in August 2015, however, Miller stated that the material Masi produced for the album was not of a high enough quality for Galactic Prey, so he severed ties with him and rewrote the album himself.
 The music for the title track "Galactic Prey", written by Masi, remained.

 After disregarding the material written with Masi, Miller entered the Manifest Productions studio and wrote the majority of the album during recording sessions.
 Speaking in an interview on The Sinner's Ball radio show in August 2015, he explained that he entered the studio with no material and began playing improvised guitar riffs to the accompaniment of a click track, upon which drummer Tim Luera added drum parts and the songs were subsequently built.
 Miller praised the recording process, claiming that he would be replicating it for future projects.

-Miller launched a campaign on crowdfunding website Indiegogo in order to fund the production of Galactic Prey, with the aim of raising $13,000.
+Miller launched a campaign on crowdfunding website Indiegogo to fund the production of Galactic Prey, with the aim of raising $13,000.
 In March 2014, the title track "Galactic Prey" was debuted on Miller's SoundCloud page.
 By July 2015 the album was said to have been completed, with Miller estimating an August release date.